 Components: Each item on a MATLAB GUI (pushbuttons, labels, edit boxes etc.) is a graphical component.
-The types of components include graphical controls (pushbuttons, edit boxes, lists, sliders etc.), static elements (frames and text strings), menus and axes.
-Graphical controls and static controls are created by the function uicontrol, and menus are created by the functions uimenu and uicontextmenu.
+The types of components include graphical controls (pushbuttons, edit boxes, lists, sliders etc), static elements (frames and text strings), menus and axes.
+Graphical functions uimenu and uicontextmenu.
 Axes, which are used to display graphical data are created by the function axes.